-- a) There shall be four classes of honours: first, upper second, lower second and third.
+- (a) There shall be four classes of honours: first, upper second, lower second and third.
 A candidate who is not placed in one of the four classes shall have failed the honours programme.
-(This shall not prevent the award of an unclassified honours degree within the terms of regulation 17.3 of Section XVII). - b) Where Schedule A alone applies the honours class awarded shall be that shown in Schedule A as having the range of aggregation scores in which the overall mean lies, except that a Board of Examiners shall have discretion as defined in the Notes to the Schedules. - c) Where Schedules A and B apply severally to components of an honours programme the honours class awarded shall be the lower of those in the two Schedules in which the corresponding means lie, except that a Board of Examiners shall have discretion as defined in the Notes to the Schedules. - d) Where there is provision for assessment to be split between examination diets, a Board of Examiners shall determine and report the results for the individual components of the programme after each intermediate diet and the overall award after the final diet.
+(This shall not prevent the award of an unclassified honours degree within the terms of regulation §16.32(d)(i)). - (b) Where Schedule A alone applies the honours class awarded shall be that shown in Schedule A as having the range of aggregation scores in which the overall mean lies, except that a Board of Examiners shall have discretion as defined in the Notes to the Schedules. - (c) Where Schedules A and B apply severally to components of an honours programme the honours class awarded shall be the lower of those in the two Schedules in which the corresponding means lie, except that a Board of Examiners shall have discretion as defined in the Notes to the Schedules.

-16.18 In the case of the awards of BDS, BVMS and MB ChB
+BDS, BVMS and MB ChB Programmes